"Even though I was exactly the same person, once I had longer hair the world saw me as being profoundly different."

 Pinker: "What Malcolm Gladwell calls a 'lonely ice floe' is what psychologists call 'the mainstream.'"

-The 10,000-Hour Meme
+The 10,000-Hour Problem

-Gladwell has acknowledged the gap: "The point of 10,000 hours is: if it takes that long to be good, you can't do it by yourself."
-His defenders would say that's the point of a metaphor — get the direction right.
-His critics would say metaphors become rules the moment they go viral.
-Both are correct — and the gap between them is characteristically Five: brilliant at naming the pattern, less interested in managing how the world receives it.
+Gladwell has partially conceded: "The point of 10,000 hours is: if it takes that long to be good, you can't do it by yourself."
+His defenders would say the point of a metaphor is to get the direction right.
+His critics would say metaphors become rules the moment they go viral, and the responsibility for what travels belongs to the writer who chose the label.

 Sandra Bland and the Limits of the Framework